Incredible innovations that are changing travel as we know it

 Spike Aerospace, Inc.

-The new jet has been likened to Concorde for its super speed: it’ll travel at Mach 1.6 initially, with hopes to eventually increase the speed to Mach 3.2.
-But, unlike its famous predecessor, the jet is set to be super quiet.
-Technology to thwart the noisy “sonic boom effect” – occurring when an aircraft passes through the air faster than the speed of sound – has been prioritised in the jet’s design.
+The new jet has been likened to Concorde for its super speed: it travels at Mach 1.6, which is 568 miles per hour (914km/h) faster than the fastest commercial passenger plane.
+But, unlike its famous predecessor, the jet is super quiet.
+Technology to thwart the noisy 'sonic boom effect' – occurring when an aircraft passes through the air faster than the speed of sound – has been prioritised in the jet’s design.

 A new supersonic jet

 The plush cabin is worth a mention too – all clean lines and swish leather seats.
-Most hi-tech of all are the digital screens that operate in place of windows.
+Most high-tech of all are the digital screens that operate in place of windows.
 They’re another noise-mitigating innovation and they allow passengers to choose between watching movies, their own presentations or the vistas unfolding outside the jet.
-It’s thought that the Spike S-512 Quiet Supersonic Jet could enter commercial service by 2028.
+It’s thought that the Spike S-512 could enter commercial service by 2028, with models able to be reserved by those with private jet budgets.

 Super long-haul flights